 Water Conservation Areas.
-Recent Kansas legislation for the creation of a "Water Conservation Area (WCA)" added policy for voluntarily agreed-to management plans between water users or groups of water users and the state Chief Engineer for groundwater use privileges that originate from, but supersede water right conditions in a designated area.
+Recent Kansas legislationIn 2015, the Legislature created a process for the creation of a "Water Conservation Area (WCA)" added policy for voluntarily agreed-upon management plans between water users or groups of water users and the state Chief Engineer for groundwater use privileges that originate from, but supersede water right conditions in a designated area-flexibilities.
 Such consent agreements become an order of the Chief Engineer and are not considered a water right or a permit, though subject to all Kansas water laws and rules.
-WCAs are intended to implement new aquifer decline corrective controls as a voluntarily requested interest and commitment to groundwater conservation.
-Members should be aware that any plan and consent agreement ordered for a WCA effectively sets aside their water rights in deference to negotiated terms that should be evaluated carefully for any undesirable effects on their and others water rights.
+WCAs are intended to implement new aquifer decline corrective controls as a voluntarily requested interest and commitment to groundwater conservation and future supply-plan.
+The WCA law allows maximum water utilization for flexibility in exchange for conservation.
+Members should be aware that any plan and consent agreement ordered for a WCA effectively sets aside their water rights in deference to negotiated terms that should be evaluated earefully for any undesirable effects on their and others water rights.
 Because of the no injury rule to other rights, protections or stipulations to protect all member groundwater rights up front may be necessary.
-Because of these concerns, GMD3 has requested rules mandated to implement the WCA law.
+Because of these concerns, GMD3 has requested that KDA-DWR promulgate rules mandated to implement the WCA law.
 For more state information on the program, see: http://agriculture.ks.gov/divisions-programs/dwr/managing-kansas-water-resources/wca

 Supplemental wells.
 Prohibiting the addition of wells to water rights for the purpose of restoring groundwater extraction capacity has been a board concern and a culture of conservation element of the management program in declining groundwater areas.
-Additional wells or re-allotment of rights that restore extraction capacity require carful evaluations to preserve conservation efforts.
+Additional wells or re-allotment of rights that moving wells or an allocation to restore extraction capacity require carful evaluations to preserve conservation efforts.

 Education.
 A key response to the problem of obtaining a culture of conservation is awareness of groundwater conditions, review of information and the exchange of member water concerns.
 Onsite water management tools and benefits will be explored with members, supported by local industry, state and federal partners.
 More administrative consideration can be provided during proposal review to inform members in their management of water supply and property status.
+Additional description of this issue and proposed activities are provided under Problem 11 - Pubic Education and Involvement.